 The server mode of CASS can be used in an application implemented in some language that does not have a direct interface to Curry.
-In this case, one can connect to CASS via some socket using a simple communication protocol that is specified in the file pakcshome/currytools/CASS/Protocol.txt and sketched below.
+In this case, one can connect to CASS via some socket using a simple communication protocol that is specified in the file Protocol.txt (in package cass) and sketched below.